Haixing-Hu/rollup-builder/README.md

 [![中文文档](https://img.shields.io/badge/文档-中文版-blue.svg)](README.zh_CN.md)
 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/Haixing-Hu/rollup-builder/tree/master.svg?style=shield)](https://dl.circleci.com/status-badge/redirect/gh/Haixing-Hu/rollup-builder/tree/master)

-`rollup-builder` is a versatile tool for simplifying the process of building JavaScript libraries using the Rollup bundler.
-It allows you to generate multiple formats, such as CommonJS (CJS), ES Module (ESM), and Universal Module Definition (UMD) formats, with or without minification.
+`rollup-builder` provides a utility function to simplify the process of building JavaScript libraries using the Rollup bundler.
+It allows you to generate various formats such as CommonJS (CJS), ES Module (ESM), and Universal Module Definition (UMD), and gives you the option to choose whether to perform code minification.

 ## Table of Contents